nanoc/nanoc.app/content/doc/guides/using-external-sources.md

 	    photo_url  TEXT NOT NULL
 	)

-To pull in this data into nanoc, we can generate an item for every employee.
+To pull in this data into Nanoc, we can generate an item for every employee.
 Such an item would not have any content (except perhaps the employee’s bio, if any), but the item would store the employee details as attributes.

-TIP: It helps to not think of nanoc items as just pages or assets.
+TIP: It helps to not think of Nanoc items as just pages or assets.
 Items can represent much more varied data, such as recipes, reviews, teams, people (with a team identifier), projects (with a team identifier), etc.

 In this example, we’ll use [Sequel](http://sequel.jeremyevans.net/) in combination with [SQLite3](https://sqlite.org/).
 To install the dependencies: